 Through the cooperation and funding of Health Canada, the Canadian Injury Prevention and Control Curriculum development project was carried out over a three-year period between 1999 and 2002.

-The overall direction of the project was the joint responsibility of the Alberta Centre for Injury Control & Research (ACICR) and Plan-it Safe: child & youth injury prevention centre of CHEO.
+The overall direction of the project was the joint responsibility of the Alberta Centre for Injury Control & Research (ACICR) and Plan-it Safe: child & youth injury prevention centre of the Children’s Hospital of Eastern Ontario (CHEO).
 The project’s advisory group consisted of the members of the Canadian Collaborative Centres on Injury Prevention and Control (CCCIPC).

 In addition to increasing the number of individuals prepared with the same basic understanding, it was expected that such common grounding would enhance inter-sectoral collaboration.